OpenPIL/OpenPIL/README.md

 And that's it!

 Pretty easy right?
 Well, that one line of code is the result of 2 years of working on some cool code and datasets, unpaid!
-So if you could donate, or check out my medication tracking app, Dosewolf, that may be able to help reduce the side-effects of your medication by spacing your doses correctly, built with a database relying entirely on the OpenPIL AI, it would be very appreciated!
+So if you could donate, or check out my medication tracking app, Dosewolf (the reason OpenPIL began), that may be able to help reduce the side-effects of your medication by spacing your doses correctly, built with a database relying entirely on the OpenPIL AI, it would be very appreciated!
 And it would mean I could continue to improve the AI and expand it's capacities.

 So what are you waiting for!
 Get a group of summary of product characteristic documents in the .pdf format stored locally, run a simple for-loop through them, sit back 🪑😎, wait, and then BOOM 💥🤯!
 You're very own clinical drug-information database!
 Save yourself a nifty little $10,000/year.